kantega/storm-twitter-workshop/README.md

 1. git clone https://github.com/kantega/storm-twitter-workshop

 ### For Eclipse-users only
-1. Create Eclipse projects by running the "mvn eclipse:eclipse" command from the project root ("storm-twitter-workshop")
+1. Create Eclipse projects by running the `mvn eclipse:eclipse` command from the project root ("storm-twitter-workshop")
+2. Run `mvn -Declipse.workspace="your Eclipse Workspace" eclipse:configure-workspace` and open this workspace from Eclipse
-2. Import these projects into Eclipse.
+2. Import the storm-assignment project into Eclipse.

 ### Twitter Developer: Create keys and tokens
 1. Go to [Twitter developer site](https://dev.twitter.com) and log in.
 Create new account if you do not already have one